We’re here to answer any burning questions you might have about Cannabis. If there’s anything we’ve missed, please let us know!

 But, that’s only some of the cannabis information to consider.

 Cannabis plants contain many different compounds.
 At least 85 of the produced compounds are cannabinoids, which affect the cannabinoid receptors in our brains.
-Of all of these cannabinoids, the two that are produced in the highest quantities are tetrahydrocannabinol (commonly abbreviated as THC) and cannabidiol (commonly abbreviated as CBD).
+Of all of these, the two that are produced in the highest quantities are tetrahydrocannabinol (AKA- THC) and cannabidiol (AKA- CBD).

 THC is the primary psychoactive cannabinoid present in cannabis.
-The concentration of THC in cannabis varies from strain to strain and is also greatly influenced by environmental factors.
-While many strains have been bred for their potency, it typically requires an expert hand for a plant to reach its full genetic potential.
-Products with higher concentrations of THC are highly sought after because of THC’s intoxicating nature.
+The level of THC in cannabis varies from strain to strain and is also greatly affected by environmental factors.
+While many strains have been bred for their potency, it requires an expert hand for a plant to reach its full potential.
+Products with higher levels of THC are sought after because of THC’s intoxicating nature.

 CBD, on the other hand, is not psychoactive.
 Rather, CBD is responsible for many of the medicinal effects of cannabis.
-CBD is commonly used for insomnia, nausea, and anxiety.
 Through different breeding and extraction techniques, there are now many products on the market that contain high levels of CBD while having little or no THC.